From Inspiration to Integration

 Bistro in Vitro—Next Nature Network

-Performance with speculative future foods samples.
+Installation with speculative future foods samples.
 The installation will include video screens and a cookbook on a table display.

 Burial Globes: Rat Models—Kathy High